Balance; These Suggestions Work for Me

 Yes, I work on the weekends because I work through social media.
 But, I work less and do more things to relax and enjoy myself.
 And, I don’t worry about taking days off when I feel a need.

+I’m not perfect but I am work in progress!
+How do you strive for balance?
 This is a brief outline of how I manage my days.